milesdwilliams15/milesdwilliams15.github.io/_posts/2022-01-19-logit-and-heteroskedasticity.md

 Why?

 Because only under the most ideal and stringent of circumstances will classic OLS standard errors be efficient.[1]

-In particular, efficiency requires that the variance of the regression error is constant and that individual observations are independent of each other.
+Efficiency requires that the variance of the regression error is constant and that individual observations are independent of each other.
 In practice this usually never is the case.
-Instead, the errors may be heteroskedastic (have non-constant variance) or may not all be independent (they may be clustered).
+Instead, the errors may be heteroskedastic (having non-constant variance) or may not all be independent (they may be clustered).

-Let’s zero in on the problem of non-constant variance (heteroskedasticity).
+Let’s zero in on the problem of non-constant variance.

 When it comes to linear models, the solution to this problem is simple: just use a robust estimator for the standard errors (there are many to